The base price of the 2021 Alfa Romeo Giulia is unchanged from 2020, as is the model range and equipment list.

-Last year’s base Giulia and Giulia Super have been replaced with a new entry-level model, the Giulia Sport, priced from $63,950 before on-road costs.
+The pre-update base Giulia and Giulia Super were replaced with a new entry-level model, the Giulia Sport, priced from $63,950 before on-road costs.

-This new base model also receives a raft of kit previously optional or restricted to higher-spec models.
+The new base model receives a raft of kit previously optional or restricted to higher-spec models.
 This includes heated front sports seats, a heated, leather-wrapped steering wheel, adaptive cruise control, adaptive high beam, and wireless phone charging.

 You’ll still need to step up to the Veloce to get the more powerful version of the turbocharged 2.0-litre four, however, as well as the limited-slip differential.